-As was explained in Chapter 3, Camera Raw uses data accumulated from two sets of profiles which have been produced using daylight balanced and tungsten balanced lighting.
+As was explained in Chapter 3, the Camera Raw plug-in uses data accumulated from two sets of profiles which have been produced using daylight balanced and tungsten balanced lighting.
 This method of profiling works really well with most normal color temperature settings, but the data gathered is based on a small sample of cameras (sometimes just one!) and cannot be regarded as offering absolute accuracy.
-It may be helpful to follow the calibration procedure (described in the same chapter) to obtain the most accurate colors.
+It may be helpful to follow the calibrate procedure (described in the same chapter) to obtain the most accurate colors.

-Figure 9 The i1 Profiler interface.
+Figure 9 The ProfileMaker Pro[TM] interface.